qbicsoftware/research-data-management/docs/metadata/concepts.md

 #### Batch

-!!! note
+!!! info
     A batch can be defined as a group of samples processed together under the same experimental conditions.
-    <br/>  This is done document and minimize technical variation.
+    <br/>  This is done to document and minimize technical variation.

 The following concepts are associated with a sample batch.